remydewa/python-clean-archi/src/users/README.md

 ```

 ## Run the tests
-To run the tests, with your terminal, go in the `src` directory and run the following commands:
+To run the tests, with your terminal, go in the `python-clean-archi` directory and run the following commands:

 ### Run the unitary tests
 ````